 HISTORY OF COMICS Despite the fact that they are so popular today, very few people seem to know where comics come from and how they have developed over the years.
-Let's have a look at the eight key historical milestones of this medium 17th Century The history of comics can be t back to the 17th century after cs can be traced all the way the printing press 19th Century 19th century with the publication of The Glasgov Looking Glass, which is considered the first Satirical drawings that became more and more popular, appearing in newspapers and nagazines, got the name "cartoons 🛊 Concept of Cartoons born 1867 Ally Sloper's Half Holiday was the first serialized comics that featured a recurring character appeared in Judy, a British humour magazine 1938 Adventure Comics #1 launched with the superhero known as Superman on its cover.
+Let's have a look at the eight key historical milestones of this medium.
+17th Century he history of comics can be traced all the wa lack to the 17th century after the invention o the printing press 19th Century 19th century with the publication of The Glase Looking Glass, which is considered the first Satirical drawings that became more and more popular, appearing in newspapers and magazines, got the name "cartoons" 🛊 Concept of Cartoons born Ally Sloper's Half Holiday was the first serialized comics that featured a recurring character appeared in Judy, a British humour magazine Adventure Comics #1 launched with the superhero known as Superman on its cover.
 This milestone completely changed the course and direction of comic books forever.
-In May 1939, Detective Comics #27 brought another genre-defining character to life - 🛊 Golden age of comics began 1956-1970 The mid-fifties saw the beginning of the Silver Age during which Green Lantern, the Atom, and 1970-1985 Bronze age of comics during which revival of X-men, Conan - The Barbarian were created.
+1939 In May 1939, Detective Comics #27 brought another genre-defining character to life -Batman .
+1956-1970 🛊 Golden age of comics began The mid-fifties saw the beginning of the Silver Age during which Green Lantern, the Atom, and Hawkman were introduced.
+Sophisticated story telling with heavy characterisation started 1970-1985 Bronze age of comics during whi X-men, Conan - The Barbarian were created.
 New business models and distribution networks changed the arena of comics THE ART/ST www.theartist.me